summerdurrant/ebook-dashboard/README.md

 # Alma Analytics E-Book Usage Dashboard

 This project describes a dashboard that was created in Alma Analytics to visualize e-book usage patterns over time and across platforms from COUNTER data imported into Alma via manual upload and SUSHI harvesting.
 It describes some of the customizations that were made and provides sample SQL code that other institutions can adapt.
-If you have questions or comments, contact Summer Durrant at <sdurrant@umw.edu>.
+If you have questions or comments, contact Summer Durrant, Collection Services Librarian, at <sdurrant@umw.edu>.

+* View [screenshots](/images) of the dashboard
+* Explore sample [PDF reports](/reports) that can be downloaded from the dashboard
+* Read about [customizations made to vendor platform names](/sql) with sample [SQL code](/sql/platform.sql)

 ![E-Book Dashboard in Alma Analytics](images/dashboard_overview.png "Overview Tab of E-Book Dashboard")